30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Which movie is #1 in the list of scariest horror movies ever according to Rotten Tomatoes?

-Rotten Tomatoes’ list of scariest movies includes many classics; however, their top-rated choice for the scariest film ever made may vary depending on updates in ratings.
+Rotten Tomatoes’ list of scariest movies includes many classics and their top-rated choice for the scariest film ever made may vary depending on updates in ratings.
 As per their current list, Alfred Hitchcock’s Psycho (1960) holds a high position as one of the best-reviewed classic horrors, and is generally considered one of the greatest horror-thrillers of all time.

 What is the number 1 horror movie ever made?

-Determining which movie stands as the number 1 independent horror film can be subjective due to varying opinions among audiences and critics alike.
-However, some notable contenders include Stanley Kubrick’s The Shining (1980), William Friedkin’s The Exorcist (1974), George A. Romero’s Night Of The Living Dead (1968), and Alfred Hitchcock’s Psycho (1960).
+Determining which movie stands as the number 1 independent horror film can be subjective, but my top choices include Stanley Kubrick’s The Shining (1980), William Friedkin’s The Exorcist (1974), George A. Romero’s Night Of The Living Dead (1968), and Alfred Hitchcock’s Psycho (1960).

 Top 10 Evil Dads in Horror Movies